Compare the best car loan rates in 60 seconds

 10.93% p.a. - 31.83% p.a.

-Car loan interest rate comparison based on products analysed by Money.com.au advertising a high and low interest rate range.
-Rates are current as of 4 December 2023.
+Best car loans comparison based on products analysed by Money.com.au advertising a high and low interest rate range, sorted by lowest comparison rate.
+Rates are current as of 1 October 2024.
 Check with the provider for full current loan details, including rates, fees, eligibility and terms and conditions.
 While this is an extensive list of car loans available in Australia, not all loans in the market are shown.
-This list is for reference only and does not reflect the selection of loans you may see if you get a personalised quote through Money.com.au.
+This list is for reference only and does not reflect the selection of loans you may see if you get a personalised quote through Money.com.au. *The comparison rates shown are based on a secured/unsecured fixed rate personal loan of $30,000 over 5 years.
+WARNING: Comparison rates are true only for the examples provided and may not include all fees and charges.
+Different terms, fees or loan amounts might result in a different comparison rate.

-What are the current car loan interest rates?
+What are the current cheapest car loan interest rates?

-The lowest car loan interest rate currently available is 5.66% p.a. (comparison rate 6.45% p.a.).
-That's a fixed rate car loan available to borrowers with a perfect credit scores and very strong application overall.
+The cheapest car loan interest rate currently available is 5.66% p.a. (comparison rate 6.45% p.a.), based on loans on Money’s database.
+That's a fixed rate secured car loan for borrowers with a perfect credit score and very strong application overall.

-Here are the lowest car loan rate currently available on Money.com.au's database of lenders for different types of loans and car purchases:
+Here are the lowest car loan rate currently available on Money's database of lenders for different types of loans and car purchases:

 • New car loan: 5.66% p.a.
 (6.45% p.a. comparison rate)